Notice to Creditors or Debtors of the late Robert Simmons

 Robert Simmons senior died in January 1859.

-The census of 1861 finds Robert Simmons’ widow Sarah (now aged 66) farming 60 acres at Penhill Road, Great Ellingham.
-Sarah Simmons employed three men.
+The census of 1861 finds widow Sarah Simmons (now aged 66) farming 60 acres at Penhill Road, Great Ellingham.
+Sarah employs three men.

 Sarah Simmons’ grandaughter, 15 year old Sarah Saunders (born in Cripplegate, Middlesex and described as a dressmaker) is with her grandmother.

-Robert Simmons junior and his wife are still living in Low Common.
+The same census of 1861, captures Robert Simmons junior and his wife still living in Low Common.

-William and Caroline Allen are now living at The Green, Little Ellingham with their five children: William 9, Caroline 7, Sarah Ann 5, Rebecca 3 and one year old Ann Elizabeth.
+Robert sister, Caroline is with her husband William Allen living at The Green, Little Ellingham with their five children: William 9, Caroline 7, Sarah Ann 5, Rebecca 3 and one year old Ann Elizabeth.
 The Allen family are farming 104 acres.
 They employed three men and one boy.
 The household also includes two servants: 17 year old dairy maid Elizabeth Skitmore and 14 year old yard boy Jacob Spurgeon.

 Widow Sarah Simmons was buried in the churchyard of St James on November 6th, 1869 aged 75 years having survived her husband Robert for some 10 years.